-Kristin Y. Rozier has been affiliated with NASA's Ames Research Center since September, 2008, and a civil servant since November, 2003.
+Kristin Y. Rozier has been affiliated with NASA's Ames Research Center since September, 2008, a civil servant since November, 2003, and a NASA employee since May, 2001.
 She is a member of the NASA-wide Formal Methods research team.
 Her primary research interests include:

 Dr. Rozier has been featured in several recent news articles: